-One of the community outreach opportunities is to visit a refu gee home and entertain the kids with an afternoon of games.
-Here students learn to count in German from two children in
+One of the community outreach opportunities is to visit a refugee home and entertain the kids with an afternoon of games.
+Here students learn to count in German from two children in a Ukrainian refugee center in Innsbruck.

 Social Engagement and Service Learning